computas/qeye-dk-pubsub-demo/README.md

 # Multi-region MIG pull subscription

-This example creates Managed Instance Groups in multiple GCP regions, and makes them use the same PubSub pull subscription in orther to distribute tasks among themselves.
+This example creates Managed Instance Groups in multiple GCP regions, and makes them use the same PubSub pull subscription in order to distribute tasks among themselves.

 ## Design